recho-dev/melody/README.md

 - Piano notes automatically play and fall down as you type
 - You can create multiple canvases in one sketch
-- Drag and drop canvases to reorder them
+- `Cmd/Ctrl + Drag` to reorder canvases
-- Hold `Cmd/Ctrl` to show the outline of the canvas
+- `Cmd/Ctrl` to show the outline of the canvas
 - Use `melody.A` to access the current note's amplitude
 - Drag sliders on numbers to adjust values interactively
 - Click color values to open the color picker